fieldtrip/website/example/connectivity_conditional_granger.md

     simcfg.nsignal     = 3;
     simcfg.method      = 'ar';

 We want to simulate a system with three signals.
-Their noise is modelled as white noise processes with zero mean and standard deviations
+Their noise is modeled as white noise processes with zero mean and standard deviations

 <i>&sigma;<sub>1</sub><sup>2</sup>=1</i><br/>
 <i>&sigma;<sub>2</sub><sup>2</sup>=0.2</i><br/>